cesarderio/Notes/Tutorials/Disk_Image_Backup.md

   git push origin my-awesome-feature
   ```

-- Create a new Pull Request targeting the `Notes` directory.
+- Create a new Pull Request targeting the Notes repository.

 Contributions are welcome!
 Feel free to open issues, suggest enhancements, or submit pull requests to improve the script.